 In healthcare, patient admission processes play a crucial role in delivering efficient and patient-centric care, but, traditional admission processes often suffer from inefficiencies, delays, and a lack of seamless coordination.
-CW1 helped a chain of Private Clinics in Germany to transform its process of patient admission through the optimization of processes, leveraging technology, and fostering collaboration among healthcare providers to enhance the overall patient experience and operational efficiency.
+CW1 helped a chain of Private Clinics in Austria to transform its process of patient admission through the optimization of processes, leveraging technology, and fostering collaboration among healthcare providers to enhance the overall patient experience and operational efficiency.

 The organisation aimed to improve its patient admission process, recognizing the need to streamline workflows, reduce wait times, and enhance the quality of care from the moment a patient enters the healthcare facility.
 The major problem was that it took almost 15 minutes to process the patient and evaluate him on the severity of the emergency.
 The clinic acknowledged that an optimized patient admission process not only would improve patient satisfaction but also positively impacts operational performance, resource utilization, and revenue cycle management.